Idaho officials suspend steelhead season in face of lawsuit

 - Utility emailed Northern California woman about power-line problems 1 day before fire

+“We sent notice of intent because there was no plan,” he said.
+“There is now a draft plan.
+I think it’s important for folks to be looking at the draft plan to see if it’s sufficient or not.”

+This year’s return of steelhead to Idaho is one of the worst on record.
+About 95,000 steelhead, including 30,000 wild steelhead, have been counted passing Bonneville Dam on the Columbia River between July 1 and Nov.
+12. That’s the lowest overall number since 1978, and the lowest wild steelhead number since 1996.

-State officials say if the state’s plan is reauthorized, steelhead fishing could reopen in the spring.
+State officials say if the state’s plan is reauthorized by the federal government, steelhead fishing in Idaho could reopen in the spring.